oracle-livelabs/adb/shared/workshops/adb-datastudio/using-avs/launch-analysis-tool/launch-analysis-tool.md

 ![Open Database Actions](images/adb-console-access-db-actions.png)

-2. If you have launched Database Actions from the Autonomous Database console, you are probably logged in as the ADMIN user.
+2. If you have launched Database Actions from the Autonomous AI Database console, you are probably logged in as the ADMIN user.
 Sign out of Database Actions from the top right banner if you are logged in as ADMIN.

 ![Log out of Database Actions](images/db-actions-logout.png)